close up gnat

 • Wear long sleeves, long pants, socks, and closed-toe shoes when in gnat-prone areas.

-• Consider a head net if swarms are particularly bad.
+• Consider a head net if swarms are especially bad.

 Environmental Control: